squirrelcom/textbrowser/README.md

 # Squirrel-Navigator
- A simple text-based Browser with browse-back functionality
+ A private and secure text-based Browser

 ## Files
 * requirements.txt